Background

 Serverless applications can be deployed across multiple regions simultaneously!

-This sort of model allows you keep latency to a minimum and globally scale as and when you need!
+This sort of model allows you to keep latency to a minimum and globally scale as and when you require!
 The convenience factor is indescribably high!

 Summary